macshaughnessy3/PAWS/PAWS-RaspberryPi/README.md

 # PAWS-RaspberryPi

 `PAWS-RaspberryPi` serves as a companion to the `PAWS-iOS` app.
-The raspberry pi software can be setup by following the instructions below.
+The Raspberry Pi software can be setup by following the instructions below.
+A Raspberry Pi 4B is recommended.

 ## Install